measurement-factory/anubis/README.md

 * `M-merged`: The PR was successfully merged (and probably closed).
   The bot will not attempt to merge this PR again even if it is reopened.
 The bot never removes this label.
+* `M-abandoned-staging-checks`: The PR state changed, making the still running CI tests stale/inapplicable.
+The bot removes this label after creating a fresh stage commit for this PR.

 All labels, except `M-cleared-for-merge` and `M-merged`, are ignored by the bot itself!
 Humans may find them useful when determining the current